bertolinimarco/aumyr-rpg-setting/docs/en/README.md

     details: All content is freely usable for your adventures.
 There are no references to specific systems, but it can be useful to some Masters who are looking for original material or ideas for their sessions.
   - title: Adaptable
     details: You can use Aumyr with your favourite game system, such as d20™, Dungeons & Dragons®, Pathfinder®, Labyrinth Lord, FATE... the contents can be brought back into any existing system and world.
-footer: CC 4.0 • Marco Bertolini
+footer: CC 4.0 • Marco Bertolini - info@aumyr.world
 ---